US women earn first exhibition win, routing Nigeria 93-62

+LAS VEGAS (AP) — The U.S. women’s Olympic team was in unfamiliar territory having dropped two exhibition games in a row for the first time in a decade.

-LAS VEGAS (AP) — A’ja Wilson scored 16 points and Breanna Stewart added 14 to help the U.S. beat Nigeria 93-62 on Sunday in the final pre-Olympic exhibition tune-up for both teams.
+The Americans rebounded with a strong effort to beat Nigeria 93-62 on Sunday in the final pre-Olympic exhibition tune-up for both teams.

+“It feels good,” U.S. coach Dawn Staley said.
+“To come out and play the way we did on both sides of the basketball.
+We shared it, got our bigs the ball.
+We made a concerted effort to do that. ”I think everyone in the locker room feels good about being able to impact the game in a lot of different ways.”

-The U.S. rebounded after dropping consecutive exhibition games for the first time since 2011 with losses to the WNBA All-Stars and Australia earlier this week.
+A’ja Wilson scored 16 points and Breanna Stewart added 14 to lead the U.S., which dropped consecutive exhibition games for the first time since 2011 with losses to the WNBA All-Stars and Australia this week.

+“No one wants to be on the team that loses,” Wilson said.
+“I was a little like uh-oh.
+People talk and jump the gun say everything and anything. the vets were like it’s ok, it’s part of the game, we’ll get back.
+Coach came in today and said we’re getting back to our dominance and that helped me feel a little more at ease.
+The people we have in the locker room are so talented we know what we were doing.”

 The Americans got off to a strong start, racing out to a 20-4 lead.
 After shooting 2 for 18 from behind the 3-point arc in the loss to Australia, the U.S. pounded the ball inside early and often against Nigeria.
-The first 10 points came from A’ja Wilson and Brittney Griner.
+The first 10 points came from Wilson and Brittney Griner.

 The U.S. led 29-15 after one quarter as Stewart had 10 points.
 Griner took over in the second quarter to help the Americans extend the lead to 55-34 at the half.
 Nigeria never made a run in the second half against the U.S., which was missing Diana Taurasi for the third straight exhibition game as she recovers from a hip injury.